W-Thurston/W-Thurston.github.io/_posts/2025-02-24-Sports_TEST.md

 title: Sports_TEST
 description: This is a test post to see how it all works.
 date: 2025-02-17 12:00:00 -0700
-categories: [Sports, Football]
+categories: [Sports Talk, Football]
-tags: [Sports]     # TAG names should always be lowercase
+tags: [Sports Talk]     # TAG names should always be lowercase
 ---